bayfrontmedia/bones/docs/usage/exceptions.md

 With Bones, all PHP errors will be thrown as an `Bayfront\Bones\Exceptions\ErrorException` exception.

 Whenever an exception is thrown, the `bones.exception` event will be executed, if able.
-The exception and `response` service are passed as parameters to the event.
+The [response service](../services/response.md) and the exception are passed as parameters to the event.

 ## Exception handler

 Bones will automatically report and respond to exceptions.
-The [whoops](https://github.com/filp/whoops) library is used to respond to exceptions when the app is in debug mode, or when running from the command line.
+Bones uses the [whoops](https://github.com/filp/whoops) library to respond to exceptions when the app is in debug mode, or when running from the command line.

 If an `Errors` controller exists, Bones will attempt to resolve the `errorNUM` method, where `NUM` corresponds